adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 **Reasoning:**

 This makes sure we don’t use-after-free data members, by enforcing that pointers cannot become stale.
 Use `Ref` / `RefPtr` for ref-counted objects that you wish to keep alive.
-Use `WeakRef` / `WeakPtr` for other pointers, or when you need to avoid reference cycles.
+Use `WeakRef` / `WeakPtr` / `CheckedRef` / `CheckedPtr` for other pointers, or when you need to avoid reference cycles.
+There are several things you should consider when choosing when deciding whether to use `Checked` pointers or `Weak` ones:
+- Does the type subclass `CanMakeWeakPtr` or `CanMakeCheckedPtr` already?
+You may consider using the pointer type which doesn’t require subclasses a new base class.
+- Checked pointers are normally more performant than Weak ones and may be required in performance-sensitive code.
+Note however that crashes caused by Checked pointers may be harder to debug.

 **Right:**
 ```cpp